inodb/masmvali/README.md

-masm-vali
+masmvali
 =========

-MASM-VALI (Metagenomic ASseMbly VALIdation) is an assembly validator for metagenomics with known reference genomes.
+MASMVALI (Metagenomic ASseMbly VALIdation) is an assembly validator for metagenomics with known reference genomes.